WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 -   Need for standards, and lead times for standards.

--   Market inertia - data brokers are here and built into the value chain.
+-   Market inertia: data brokers are here and built into the value chain.

--   May require governmental action (antitrust - oligopolies/monopolies,
-human rights of access and privacy)
+-   May require governmental action (antitrust for oligopolies/monopolies, human rights of access and privacy)

 -   Requiring change by multiple stakeholder categories (issuer, holder, verifier) magnifies barriers.

--   Existence of government regulation (NIST regulated trust framework models), where stakeholders may be willing to change but regulatory inertia causes delay.
+-   Existence of government regulation (NIST-regulated trust framework models), where stakeholders may be willing to change but regulatory inertia causes delay.